Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Noise-induced transitions

-The bifurcation diagram of this non-delayed system as a function of the slope of the noise $\Lambda$ is produced in Figure~\ref{fig:OneLayer}.
-If the slope $g$ is small enough (precisely $g<\sqrt{2\pi/\mathcal{J}}$), the fixed point $(\mu_0,v_0)$ is the unique fixed point and is always stable whatever the noise parameters are.
-For larger values of $g$ (in Fig.~\ref{fig:OneLayer} we chose $g=3$), the system presents two distinct regimes as a function of the noise parameters: for small values of the parameters $\sigma$ and $\Lambda$, the system presents three fixed points, $(\mu_0,v_0)$ that is unstable and two distinct fixed points denoted $(\mu_1,v_1)$ and $(\mu_2,v_2)$ which are stable, and that hence constitute spatially homogeneous and constant in time solutions of the mean-field equations.
-The system undergoes a pitchfork bifurcation on the manifold defined by $\tilde{\sigma}^2F_0^2+\Lambda^2 = -1/g^2 + \mathcal{J}/2\pi$, and on this line the two fixed points $(\mu_1,v_1)$ and $(\mu_2,v_2)$ collapse with $(\mu_0,v_0)$ and disappear.
-For $\sigma$ and $\Lambda$ such that $\tilde{\sigma}^2F_0^2+\Lambda^2 > -1/g^2 + \mathcal{J}/2\pi$ system is left with a unique equilibrium, $(\mu_0,v_0)$, which is now stable.
-Hence again appears a stabilization effect of noise on the spatially homogeneous fixed point $ (\mu_0,v_0)$.
+Let us start by considering the non-delayed case.
+It is easy to demonstrate that if the slope $g$ is small enough (precisely $g<\sqrt{2\pi/(\theta^2\mathcal{J}^2-2\pi v_0)}$), $(\mu_0,v_0)$ is stable and is the unique fixed point of the system.
+For larger values of $g$, the system presents two distinct regimes as a function of the noise parameters: for large values of the parameters $\sigma$ and $\Lambda$, $(\mu_0,v_0)$ is the unique spatially homogeneous equilibrium and it is stable, and for smaller values of the noise parameters, $(\mu_0,v_0)$ is unstable and there are two additional equilibria denoted $(\mu_1,v_1)$ and $(\mu_2,v_2)$.
+Moreover, the system undergoes a pitchfork bifurcation along the ellipse: